Share Post:

 Within seconds, you make the cold call about the prospect, demonstrate you’ve done your homework, and in most cases, earn the right for more time.

-2. Pre-Meeting Communications: Use Customized Content to Personalize the Experience
+2. Pre-Meeting Communications: Use Customized Content to Personalize Your Sales Process

-Use the time before your meeting with the buyer to further personalize the experience and make them feel understood and important.
+Use the time before your meeting with the buyer to further personalize your sales process and make them feel understood and important.
 Digital sales rooms are particularly effective, as they allow you to provide a human touch by putting a face to the experience along with the option to add easily customizable widgets and text blocks to guide the buyer.

 To personalize pre-meeting communications: